navR-Dev/ktne/README.md

 ```
 var interval = 3000; // delay (in milliseconds)
 ```
-By default, the points gained and the penalty points for each module is defined in the `index.html` file.
+By default, the <b>points gained and the penalty points</b> for each module is defined in the `index.html` file.
 For example:
 ```
 <p id="needyPt" class="d-none">0</p>
 <p id="needyPn" class="d-none">15</p>